clmcavaney/Enphase-Envoy-data-export/README.md

 - MySQL
 - PVOutput

-**Note** The MQTT output requires an additional library (which has been included) called `enphase_envoy_homie`.
+**Note:** The MQTT output requires an additional library (which has been included) called `enphase_envoy_homie`.
 This is an implementation of MQTT Device under the Homie IoT convention (see https://homieiot.github.io/ for more details).

 ## Acknowledgements